jenyu7/dwsource/lct-5.md

 #include <stdio.h>
 ```

-By the way, the # in <code> #include </code> is allows the include to be interpreted before all other code.
+By the way, the # in <code> #include </code> allows the include to be interpreted before all other code.

 ---